In 1656, the Hartford controversy cost Rev. John Russell his job.

-Upon Hooker's death in 1647, controversy began rattling the church.
-Hooker's successor began toying with the idea of opening up church membership to a greater number of people.
+Upon Hooker’s death in 1647, controversy began rattling the church.
+Hooker’s successor began toying with the idea of opening up church membership to more people.

 Prior to the Hartford controversy, a child was eligible to be baptized if his or her parents were deemed “in full communion” with the church.
 In other words, accepting of all major church doctrines.

 A progressive movement developed that would allow a child to be baptized if the parents were merely upright, non-scandalous citizens.
 The church in Boston embraced the idea in 1657.

 For conservatives, such as Hartford church elder John Goodwin, the idea was blasphemous.

 This set Goodwin against Rev. Samuel Stone, who had arrived in Hartford from England with Hooker.
 Stone had attempted to embrace the new, looser rules regarding Baptism.
 He had the support of a strong but vocal minority in his congregation.